 Want to co-create an individualized toolbox of skills and strategies

 Want to gain a greater understanding of what is happening in your brain when you are experiencing anxiety, overwhelm, or procrastination

 Are ready to feel supported as you make incremental changes

 I am an experienced coach with a warm, compassionate, and down-to-earth approach.

-Holly is a member of the ADHD Resource Group of Northern Virginia, Chesapeake Bay Organizational Development Network (CBODN), Association for Talent Development (ATD) and has worked as adjunct faculty at Marymount University.
+Holly is a member of the International Coaching Federation, Chesapeake Bay Organizational Development Network (CBODN), is the co-leader of the new DC Metro Association for Talent Development (ATD) Community of Practice Wellbeing@Work, and has worked as adjunct faculty at Marymount University.
 In addition to her role coaching, Holly is a Trauma-Informed Yoga and Mindfulness Instructor and has her E-RYT-200 certification.
 She presents and teaches on topics related to Coaching, Neurodiveristy, Stress Management, Mindfulness and Wellbeing.
 Holly has her Bachelor’s Degree in Psychology and an M.Ed. in Curriculum and Instruction.

-When Holly isn’t working, she enjoys being in the outdoors, hiking, kayaking, spending time with her husband and rescue dog or reading a good book under a tree.
+When Holly isn’t working, she enjoys practicing yoga, being in the outdoors, hiking, kayaking, or reading a good book under a tree.

 “Holly has such a gentle and compassionate way of working with her clients, offering them valuable skills"